tildedave/tildedave.com/_posts/2014-03-01-application-failure-scenarios-with-cassandra.md

 ![Preference Read Time](http://static.davehking.com/2014-03-01-preference-read-timing.png)

 Because of this time disparity, the reuse of the `Session` between different requests is key to a performant application.
 Our Django servers run on Apache through `mod_wsgi`: each WSGI process reuses one Cassandra `Session`.
 We use the `maximum-requests` setting which eventually kills each WSGI process after a certain number of threads, creating a new one.
-This new process create its own `Session` object and uses it for its lifetime.
+This new process creates its own `Session` object and uses it for its lifetime.
 (In contrast, our Twisted servers are single-threaded and create one `Session` that is used throughout the lifetime of the process -- generally, until it is restarted as part of our code deploy process).

 Just as our Cassandra nodes sometimes lost private network connectivity (bringing down the `rpc_address` while keeing the `listen_address` up), our application nodes also sometimes experienced failures in private network connectivity.
 In this case, every host in a `mod_wsgi` process's `Session` object would become marked down, eventually [terminating the event loop](https://github.com/datastax/python-driver/blob/95ced181a18c90c90bc155cb78c8fe3c5b2c8ffe/cassandra/io/libevreactor.py#L52) for the control connection.
 This meant that every subsequent query with this Session would fail with a `NoHostAvailable` exception; the `Session` object will never recover and needs to be recreated.